Rikk-Bera/Soccer-Player-Re-identification/Report.md

-# ⚽ Football Player Tracking Using YOLOv8 and Grid-based Re-identification
+# Football Player Tracking Using YOLO

-## 🧠 Approach and Methodology
+## Approach and Methodology

 This project implements a player tracking system using a YOLOv8 model fine-tuned to detect football entities—players, goalkeepers, referees, and the ball.
-We use a **grid-based re-identification** strategy to assign consistent IDs to players across video frames without using complex appearance-based models.
+Here I use a **grid-based re-identification** strategy to assign consistent IDs to players across video frames without using complex appearance-based models.

 ### Step-by-step Overview: